 Thank you for doing your part to keep our state safe.
-We look forward to welcoming you to the Durango area when it is safe to travel once again.
-Please visit our COVID Travel Advisory page for the latest guidelines for visitors.
+Please visit our COVID Travel Advisory page for the latest travel alerts and guidelines for visitors.

 Animas River Trail (ART)

 Walk, run, or bike this paved multi-use trail that stretches nearly 7 miles through Durango’s Animas River Greenway.
 The centerpiece of the city’s trail system, the ART provides easy access to a variety of parks, open spaces, and natural surface trails.